LIVECREATION OS® WORLD-MANUFACTURING SYSTEMEST. 2026 · PERTH, WESTERN AUSTRALIAPOWERED BY CANONLOCK® IISYS v4.0

 Character AI alternative for RPG.

 Character.AI has tens of millions of users, and a large share of them use it for roleplay.
 It is approachable, fast, and free.
-But it was not designed for RPG - and that gap shows the longer a session runs.
+But its product centre is character conversation rather than a mechanically simulated world.
 Here is an honest breakdown of where each tool fits.

 What Character.AI is genuinely good at